TerriaJS/terriajs/doc/connecting-to-data/customizing-data-appearance/tabular-data.md

 ### colorPalette

-To simplify the settings, you can just specify a [ColorBrewer](http://colorbrewer2.org/) palette directly, eg.
+To simplify the settings, you can specify a [ColorBrewer](http://colorbrewer2.org/) palette directly, eg.

 ```